canonical/fetch-service/docs/howto/create-a-new-inspector.rst

 The inspector's ``InspectRequest`` method is used to verify whether the HTTP request is valid.
 If no opinion is emitted the fetch service assumes that the request was ignored by this inspector.
-The ``SetRequestOpinion`` artefact method is used to set the request inspection opinion to ``Pending`` when the request seems correct and the artefact must be inspected.
+The ``SetRequestPending`` artefact method is used to set the request inspection opinion to ``Pending`` when the request seems correct and the artefact must be inspected.

-An inspector can block a request by setting the opinion to ``Rejected``, but this must be done carefully.
+An inspector can block a request by using ``SetRequestRejected`` to set the opinion to ``Rejected``, but this must be done carefully.
 If an inspector rejects a request, the artefact won't be downloaded even if another inspector sets it to pending state.

 Here is an example on how to implement a request inspector that only allows requests to a given host::

+  import (
+      . "github.com/canonical/fetch-service/inspectors/common"
+  )

-  func (ins *ExampleInspector) InspectRequest(a *metadata.Artefact) error {
+  func (ins *ExampleInspector) InspectRequest(a RequestArtefact) error {
           u, err := url.Parse(a.CurrentDownload.URL)
           if err != nil {
 	          return fmt.Errorf("cannot parse URL: %s", err) }
           if u.Host == validHost {
-                  a.SetRequestOpinion(ins.ID(), opinions.Pending, "URL has a valid origin") }
+                  a.SetRequestPending(ins, "URL has a valid origin")
+          }
           return nil
   }